- Our cost-effective alternative to classical STR-profiling

 - Comparison of obtained signature to reference signatures

-- Transfer of results to customer (the report can be used as certificate for granting agencies and journals)
+- Transfer of results to customer via Email (the report can be used as certificate for granting agencies and journals)

 Samples submitted are run in even calendar weeks, with results emailed usually by end of the week.

-- External customers should ship samples to the lab to be received by Monday for inclusion in that week's processing schedule.
-Samples received Tuesday through Friday of any given week will be held and processed the following testing week.
+- External customers should ship samples to the lab to be received by Friday for inclusion in the next week's processing schedule.
+Samples received Monday through Friday of any given week will be held and processed the following testing week.

 How to cite the service?

 What to do with contaminated cell lines?